casper-network/ceps/text/0000-signer-vault-recovery.md

 There is a non-trivial amount of work involved in the implementation as well as the introduction of potential security risks to what is otherwise a very secure setup.
 It is also another secret for users to manage (in addition to the current **Vault Password**).

+In the CEP's current state there would need to be a **Secret Phrase** per keypair which could be an inconvenience for users looking to manage multiple keypairs.
+See the [future possibilities][future-possibilities] section for a potential enhancement.

 ## Rationale and alternatives

 [rationale-and-alternatives]: #rationale-and-alternatives